-Growing up my mom and I would be into all sorts of crafts.
-For a while we would make dried flower wreaths which inspired this blog post on dried herb crafts.
-Jim has an amazing herb wall where we gathered the herbs and started planing our creations: a home decor wreath, dried soup gift with mini wreath and tea swags.
+Growing up, my mom and I were into all sorts of crafts.
+For a while, one of our favorites was dried flower wreaths which inspired this blog post on dried herb crafts.
+Jim Rude has an amazing herb wall where we gathered the herbs and started planning our creations: a home décor wreath, a dried soup gift, and tea swags.